quicktext/qql/book/features.md

 The DML of the SQL includes INSERT, UPDATE, DELETE, MERGE, EXPLAIN PLAN and LOCK TABLE statements while the QQL does not support the DML.

-The QQL need not the DDL because the QQL maintaines the data automatically.
+The QQL need not the DDL because the QQL maintains the data automatically.

 To delete the data, you can delete the data folder directly.